omar-cardenas/MonitorScraper/README.md

 ---
 - scrapes webpage and stores data in a SQLite database.
 - categorizes and displays data through a web app with direct links for purchase.
-- lets you filter the monitors displayed by resolution and panel type.
+- lets you display monitors by resolution and panel type.
 - script is automated using crontab to keep information up to date.

 ### Output options